Working Families - Dad’s Who Disciple

 Finally if you are going to disciple your children you must love them.

 More than anything in the world, your kids need to know that you love them.
-I know as they get older we begin to see the influence that friends, school, and our culture has on them.
-But as their parent you have the ability to make the biggest impact on their lives.
+As your children get older they begin to allow their friends, school, and our culture to have a big influence in their lives.
+But as their parent you still have the ability to make the biggest impact on their lives.

 Why do you think that so many people said that the one thing they wanted to hear their parents say was I love you?
-Probably because that meets our deepest need in life, to be loved.
+Everyone of us have the same deep need in life, that is to be loved.
 So, with that in mind, dads how often are you telling your kids that you love them and are proud of them?
 You see, it doesn’t matter whether your kid is a new born or if your kid has grandkids, it is vitally important to tell your kids you love them and are proud of them.

-Too many parents think because we provide a home, food on the table, clothes, and a car that our kids know that we love them.
-But nothing is farther from the truth.
-And it’s even more important that you show them that you love them.
+Don’t get caught in the trap of thinking because you provide a home, food on the table, clothes, and a car that your kids know that you love them.
+While it is important that you provide for them, it’s even more important that you show them that you love them.
 Dad’s we must model patience with our children, we must model kindness, we must teach them how to apologize when we are wrong, and how to stand for the truth even if we have to stand alone.
-We need to teach them how to rejoice with the truth, and how to walk as Jesus walked.
+We need to teach them how to rejoice with the truth, and how to walk like Jesus walked.

 It’s not just something we say, but they must see us living it in our lives on a daily basis.
 We have the opportunity to teach our children about love, the way in which we go about it, will leave a mark that will last and become our legacy.
 Our children need to hear the words, I love you, but even more than the words, they need to see the actions behind the words.

-I want to leave you this morning with the thought that we can only disciple our children, if we are a disciple ourselves.
-So as we close I want you to think about your personal walk with Christ.
+As we close this part of our service, let me share one last thought with you.
+We can only disciple our children, if we are a disciple ourselves.
+This morning I want you to be honest about your personal walk with Christ.
 Are you a fully devoted disciple or are you a casual acquaintance.
 After all you cannot give what you do not have.

 Questions For You To Consider